Governance

 Compliance

-We ensure that all our officers and employees in Japan and overseas conduct their activities in compliance with laws, regulations, social ethics, and respect for human rights based on the "Komori Group Code of Corporate Conduct" and the "Komori Group Employee Conduct Standards" both of which were formulated as basic guidelines for corporate activities.
-In addition, we have established the CSR Committee and the section in charge of compliance to promote and raise compliance awareness throughout the Komori Group by providing a whistle-blowing system for domestic Group companies, as well as compliance education for all employees.
+The Komori Group ensures that all our officers and employees in Japan and overseas conduct their corporate activities in compliance with laws, regulations, social ethics, and respect for human rights based on the “Komori Group Code of Corporate Conduct” and the “Komori Group Employee Conduct Standards,” both formulated as basic guidelines for corporate activities.
+We position compliance as one of our key management priorities.
+Our CSR Committee formulates compliance policies, examines priority issues, responds to serious incidents, and considers measures to prevent recurrence, ensuring effectiveness under the supervision of management.
+Furthermore, we have established a compliance department and are working to promote and improve compliance awareness throughout the Komori Group, including through internal whistle-blowing hotlines that include those of our domestic group companies, and by conducting compliance training for all employees.
+Our goal is to continue to be a company that is trusted by our stakeholders.

 Internal control